 GSS Field Education

-Upon completion of the Generalist field practicum, students then progress to taking an advanced Specialist field practicum.
-In Specialist field, students learn and apply advanced levels of practice with more complex client systems and/or concentrated practice modalities.
-In Specialist field, students have the option of engaging in advanced clinical practice or macro/administrative practice.
-In the assignment of Specialist field placements, students work collaboratively with Field staff, and they have more input into the field placement selection.
+After completing the Generalist field practicum, students move on to the Specialist/Advanced field practicum.
+In this field, students learn and apply the skills of advanced levels of practice with more complex client systems and/or concentrated practice modalities.
+Students can have an opportunity to engage in advanced clinical practice or macro/administrative practice.
+In the assignment of Specialist field placements, students work collaboratively with Field Education staff and have input into the choice of field placement selection.

-As part of the Field Work course, students are required to take a field seminar.
-The Field Seminar is a supportive resource to help students understand and conceptualize their social work practice within a peer-learning environment.
-Topical discussions and other learning tools provide additional resources for helping students translate learning from the conceptual to the intuitive.
-Students are required to attend seven field seminar sessions that meet approximately once per month during the course of each of the field practicums.
-Field seminar sessions meet for two hours, for a total of 14 hours over the course of the academic year.
-Hours in field seminar count toward the total number of hours required for the completion of Field Work courses.
+As part of the Field Work experience, students participate in Field Advisement Sessions.
+These sessions provide a supportive resource to help students understand and conceptualize their social work practice within a peer-learning environment.
+Field Advisement Sessions give students an opportunity through discussion discussions and other learning tools to help students translate learning from their classes to develop the skills needed in social work practice.
+Students are required to attend seven Field Advisement sessions once a month during each of the field practicums.
+Field Seminar sessions meet for two hours, for a total of 14 hours over the course of the academic year.

-The Field Seminar is facilitated by a field advisor who supports students’ field learning by responding to challenges experienced in field.
-The field advisor is a liaison between the School and field agency, and works to ensure that students have quality learning experiences in field.
-The field advisor is a support to both the student and the supervising field instructor toward developing cohesive working relationships for student learning.
+A field advisor who supports students by liaising between the School and the field agency facilitates the Field Advisement Session.
+The advisor ensures that students have quality learning experiences in the field.
+The field advisor and the supervising field instructor support the student in developing cohesive working relationships for student learning.